 With such an interactive process through a specific protocol, Consumers are able to get a reservation on a designated train.

+Architecture will not defined a specific protocol to exchange reservation even though it is needed.
+Actors need to agree between themselves in bilateral agreements the protocol they will use (MQ series?, other?) and they can register the protocol in the Registry